How Engineers Actually Onboard to Big Codebases in 2026

 What the New Reality Looks Like

-The difference shows up around week three, when someone touches a file they thought they understood.
+The difference does not show up on day one.
+It shows up around week three, when someone touches a file they thought they understood.

 What Actually Works

-- Read the tests before the implementation.
-Tests reveal intent and expected behavior more honestly than comments or docs.
-They show what the author was actually trying to guarantee.
+Read the tests before the implementation.
+Tests reveal intent more honestly than comments or docs; they show what the author was actually trying to guarantee, and a failing assertion is often a more precise artifact than a paragraph in the README.

-- Use git blame and git log on critical files.
-Who wrote this, when, and why.
-Commit messages tell stories.
-A two-year-old commit message that says "revert auth flow, breaks on mobile Safari" tells you more than any architectural diagram.
+Use git log on the files that matter.
+A commit message from two years ago reading “revert auth flow, breaks on mobile Safari” tells you more about that module’s behavior than any architectural diagram you will find in Confluence.

-- Find the one person who knows the dark corners and schedule a 30-minute call.
-Every codebase has someone like this.
-They are usually not the most senior person — they are whoever has been there longest and is still writing code.
-That conversation will save you weeks.
+Find the one person who knows the dark corners — not the most senior engineer, usually, but whoever has been there longest and is still writing code — and schedule 30 minutes.
+That conversation will routinely save you weeks.

-- Use AI to explain individual functions, then verify against tests.
-This is the right loop: AI speeds up comprehension, tests ground it in reality.
+Use Claude or Copilot to explain individual functions, then verify each explanation against the tests.
+AI accelerates comprehension; tests anchor it in reality.

-- Sketch the data model first.
-Everything else follows from how data flows.
-If you understand the shape of the data and where it moves, the logic starts making sense on its own.
+Sketch the data model first.
+If you understand the shape of data and where it moves, the logic of every surrounding function starts resolving on its own.

-- Set a deliberate, scoped goal.
-"I want to understand how auth works" will get you somewhere.
-"I want to understand the codebase" will not.
-Scoped curiosity beats ambient exploration every time.
+Set a scoped goal.
+“I want to understand how auth works” will get you somewhere.
+“I want to understand the codebase” will not.

 What Wastes Time